 I already mentioned the petting zoo that might be interesting for young children but the older kids will probably not be very impressed.

 The princess has always enjoyed the museums, even though she doesn’t always have the patience to spend quite as much time in there as I want to.
-The National museum is great and they have a scavenger hunt for kids in many languages that you can do together as a family while you learn more about the history of Iceland.
-Although I’ve never been to the Saga museum I’ve heard from people that their kids enjoyed it but I also hear that it’s not suitable for young children because the get scared of the wax figures.
+The National Museum is great and they have a scavenger hunt for kids in many languages that you can do together as a family while you learn more about the history of Iceland.
+Although I’ve never been to the Saga museum I’ve heard from people that their kids enjoyed it but I also hear that it’s not suitable for young children because they get scared of the wax figures.
 Plus the sagas are quite bloody and a lot of them revolve around people killing each other for strange reasons.
-You know, blood feud and all the jazz. Árbær Open Air museum is also always a favorite and I remember my friend and I going their when we teenagers just because we thought it was cool.
+You know, blood feud and all the jazz. Árbær Open Air Museum is also always a favorite and I remember my friend and I going there when we teenagers just because we thought it was cool.

-For the younger kids there are small playgrounds in most neighborhoods that you can visit and most kindergartens have playgrounds next to them that are open to the public after they close in the afternoon and on the weekends.
+For the younger kids, there are small playgrounds in most neighborhoods that you can visit and most kindergartens have playgrounds next to them that are open to the public after they close in the afternoon and on the weekends.
 There’s a nice public playground in Hljómskálagarður that is very popular with the local kids.

-You can also do bicycle tours that are fun and even though our walking tour is mostly geared towards grownups teenagers in particular might enjoy it for the street art we cover.
+You can also do bicycle tours that are fun and even though our walking tour is mostly geared towards grownups teenagers, in particular, might enjoy it for the street art we cover.
 Or you can just rent a bike and make it up as you go.

-Kid friendly restaurants, ice cream and other treats
+Kid-friendly restaurants, ice cream and other treats

 In general Icelandic people are pretty open to kids and you won’t get the stink eye in most restaurants for bringing your child with you.
 You might want to book a table early though and maybe the fanciest places are not well suited for young children.
-The Laundromat Café is a popular hangout for parents in the weekend but they have a play area for kids in the basement surrounded by a few tables where the parents can eat their brunches while their kids mingle with new friends.
-It’s one of those places I tell childless people to avoid on the weekend.

 Oh and I’m pretty sure every parent that comes to Iceland will tell you that you should introduce your kids to Skyr.
 You’ll be sorted with food from that moment onwards.

 Like with grownups I suggest layers.
 And water resistant clothing because kids love to play in the rain even if we’d prefer to stay inside.
-Water proof shoes is always a good idea too.
-For younger kids a stroller that can handle a bit of rough terrain might be a good idea and one of those backpack seat things for those who intend to do some hiking.
+Waterproof shoes is always a good idea too.
+For younger kids, a stroller that can handle a bit of rough terrain might be a good idea and one of those backpack seat things for those who intend to do some hiking.